dzbarsky/rules_itest/docs/itest.md

 `ibazel run --config enable-reload //path/to:target`

-In addition, if can set the `hot_reloadable` attribute on an `itest_service`, the service manager will forward the ibazel hot-reload notification over stdin instead of restarting the service.
+In addition, if the `hot_reloadable` attribute is set on an `itest_service`, the service manager will forward the ibazel hot-reload notification over stdin instead of restarting the service.

 # Service control

-The svcinit also exposes a HTTP server on `http://127.0.0.1:{SVCCTL_PORT}`.
-It is useful for tests that need to start / stop services in the midst of the test run.
-There are currently 4 API endpoint available.
+The service manager exposes a HTTP server on `http://127.0.0.1:{SVCCTL_PORT}`.
+It can be used to start / stop services during a test run.
+There are currently 5 API endpoints available.
 All of them are GET requests:

 1. `/v0/healthcheck?service={label}`: Returns 200 if the service is healthy, 503 otherwise.
 2. `/v0/start?service={label}`: Starts the service if it is not already running.
 3. `/v0/kill?service={label}[&signal={signal}]`: Send kill signal to the service if it is running.
    You can optionally specify the signal to send to the service (valid values: SIGTERM and SIGKILL).
 4. `/v0/wait?service={label}`: Wait for the service to exit and returns the exit code in the body.
+5. `/v0/port?service={label}`: Returns the assigned port for the given label.
+May be a named port.

+In `bazel run` mode, the service manager will write the value of `SVCCTL_PORT` to `/tmp/svcctl_port`.
+This can be used in conjunction with the `/v0/port` API to let other tools interact with the managed services.

 <a id="itest_service"></a>